Which muzzleloader primer should you use this hunting season?

 CCI, RWS, and Scheutzen all produce musket caps (the 4 and 6 wing RWS musket caps are sold commercially as the RWS 1081 and RWS 1218 respectively).

-Of these three brands, the RWS 1081 and Scheutzen caps are normally the most popular.
+Of these three brands, the RWS 1081 and Scheutzen caps are normally the most popular and both are excellent.
 These caps will work great for igniting black powder in a side-lock or inline muzzleloader.
 They can provide mixed results with black powder substitutes.

 For what it’s worth, I’ve had great success using the RWS 1081 musket caps in my CVA Wolf and Optima Northwest muzzleloaders with black powder and black powder substitutes.
 They also worked great with black powder in my side-lock Thompson Center New Englander, but frequently produced hangfires with black powder substitutes.

 Whatever you do though, make sure you don’t buy any “reenactment” musket caps.
 These aren’t designed for hunting and you’re almost guaranteed to have ignition problems with them.

 Though they have the same exterior dimensions as a typical 209 shotshell primer, Winchester 209 muzzleloader primers are specifically designed for use in a muzzleloader.
 They aren’t quite as powerful as a regular 209 primer, but these Winchester 209 primers are more than powerful enough to ignite Pyrodex, IMR White Hots, and Hodgdon’s Triple Seven in both loose and pelletized form.
 They’ll also work really well with black powder.